GlobalFishingWatch/GFW_technical_documentation/BigQuery-in-Products.md

 + [GFW Ocean-Engine: APIs and Blueprints, June 2021](https://docs.google.com/presentation/d/1E6h00EUEEr2HRAAXm3rJUwrF6NcM52t8S0n_yinJbqw/edit#slide=id.gc69f7383cc_0_1092) - introduction to GFW’s APIs

 **Upcoming/Future Plans**
++ API Portal has a tentative release date for July 2022
 + A wrapper in R is being developed so that GFW API’s can be easily used in R in the future.
 When tools like these are created we will be able to help partners and interested individuals of the public be able to directly query data included on our public portals.
 <br>